 While The Cluster is subsidized by Mercer’s Board of Appropriations, it retains strict editorial autonomy as a student publication under the University’s bylaws.
 Its newsroom is located in the Center for Collaborative Journalism in Mercer Village.

 I served as a Staff Writer from September to December 2017 and became the Lead Writer of the News Section in January 2018.
+Starting this fall, I will take on the News Editor position.

 Growing Pains: Where will Mercer build the new parking deck?